 3. Difference between nominal and actual measurement, if difference is outside tolerance.

 The weight (mass) of rolled beams shall be computed by the method outlined in IM 562 and the measurements shall be recorded as follows:

 1. Theoretical combined average thickness of the web and flanges

 2. Measured combined average thickness of the web and flanges (web t + flange t).

 II.
 Nondestructive Testing (Magnetic Particle & Radiographs)

-The following information shall be retained in the shop inspector records:
+The following information shall be retained in the DOT fabrication inspector 2 records:

 1. A copy of the document received from the DOT Laboratory accepting the operator's qualifications.

 2. A date check on last eye examination (one year limit)